pcolt/react-scraper/README.md

-## React app showing results from backend project playwright-scraper
+## React-Express app showing results from backend project playwright-scraper

+The app show a list of repositories about **climatechange** topic and it is up on-line at https://react-node-scraper.fly.dev/.

+The data is scraped with the Nodejs application https://github.com/pcolt/playwright-scraper.

-The project is based on the materials from Helsinki University's Full Stack Open course [part 1](https://fullstackopen.com/en/part1/) and [2](https://fullstackopen.com/en/part2/)
+The project is based on the materials from Helsinki University's Full Stack Open course [part 1](https://fullstackopen.com/en/part1/), [part 2](https://fullstackopen.com/en/part2/), [part 3](https://fullstackopen.com/en/part3/).

 ### Usage

+Start frontend in dev:
+`npm run vite:dev`

+Build frontend:
+`npm run build`

+Start backend in development mode (auto-starts on change):
+`npm run backend:dev`

+Build frontend React via Vite:
+`npm run build`

+Build frontend and deploy whole app on Fly.io and watch at https://react-node-scraper.fly.dev/:
+`npm run build:full`

+Only deploy (does not re-build frontend) on Fly.io:
-`npm run dev`
+`npm run deploy`

+## Install

+Clone the repository in your local folder and run `npm install`

 ## React + Vite